 My wife Renee and I have three cats – we started out with one that barged its way in when we lived in Brussels and we’ve ended up with one blind cat, a one-eyed tabby cat, one Turkish Angora that arrived under the hood of the dually after riding on the battery all the way home from Seatac – and one relatively normal feline that entertains us regularly.
 Last January, my sister Kat in Montana found a cute little Newfie mix puppy that we adopted and has grown into a two year month old 140 lb. gentle giant named Zeke!

 After selling the Citroen, the gliders and the boat, I bought three 1971/72 Honda SL 350’s and restored them, learned to ride a motorcycle and got my endorsement last August.
 After selling those bikes to collectors in the midwest and Utah, I acquired another dream – a 1995 Lotus Esprit S4 in British Racing Green.

 Learning to drive the Lotus on the track at Pacific Raceways and Bremerton, I decided I needed a formula car and bought a Formula Vee from Dave Schrady in Monterey, CA. I drove the Zekemobile down to Dave’s and picked up my latest project.

-Last July, I sold the Zekemobile and bought the Acme of Foolishness that I drove 2880 miles from Lancaster, PA home to Bonney Lake.
+In July, 2015, I sold the Zekemobile and bought the Acme of Foolishness that I drove 2880 miles from Lancaster, PA home to Bonney Lake.
 Ran great, got 6.27 mpg and is now the ultimate race track support vehicle with no less than four air conditioners and nine heaters.
 It’s a 42,000 lb. all-steel beast that cost $272,000 new in 1982.
 I bought is for $16,000.